How to recover lost sales with abandoned checkout emails

 Follow the WP Standard-inspired blueprint for the first email, deploying it one to three hours later.

 If you’re not keen on the customer service route, mirror Food52’s approach.
 We like how they lace in a slight touch of personality, too (Give ‘Em a Home).

 Send a second email 24 hours later.

-Again, simplicity is the rule.
-Emphasize that the cart is about to expire, and that the items won’t be saved forever.
+Simplicity is the rule.
+Emphasize that the cart will expire and the items won’t be saved forever.

 How to do it:

 - Go with a subject line of “Your saved items will expire soon” or “Would you like to finish your checkout before these items are gone?”

 - Make the text short, something like: We’re reaching out before your saved items are put back.
 We’re always here to help answer any questions you might have.